astorDev/confi/providers/dotnet/background/article-101/index.md

 ## Assembling a Working System

 We'll do a very simple `IHostedService`, using our `ConfigurationStore` to update the `Counter` value.
-Here's how it might look like:
+Here's what it might look like:

 ```csharp
 public class Counting